Laravel-Backpack/docs/7.x/upgrade-guide.md

 Using the File Manager package?
 Most of the views that weren't in use  were removed, and the dependencies were bumped.
 If you didn't do any customization you should delete the `resources/views/vendor/elfinder` (`rm -rf resources/views/vendor/elfinder`) folder.
 No need to publish any views anymore if you are not customizing them.
 If you were, publish the new view files (`php artisan vendor:publish --provider="Backpack\FileManager\FileManagerServiceProvider" --tag="elfinder-views"`).
 Then apply your customization on the new files, now located at: `resources/views/vendor/backpack/filemanager/`

 Additional the `browse` and `browse_multiple` **fields/columns** are now part of this package.
-If you previously made any modifications to this fields/columns you should publish the new views (`php artisan vendor:publish --provider="Backpack\FileManager\FileManagerServiceProvider" --tag="filemanger-fields"` and `php artisan vendor:publish --provider="Backpack\FileManager\FileManagerServiceProvider" --tag="filemanager-columns"`), and carry over the modifications from the old files to this new files.
+If you previously made any modifications to this fields/columns you should publish the new views (`php artisan vendor:publish --provider="Backpack\FileManager\FileManagerServiceProvider" --tag="filemanager-fields"` and `php artisan vendor:publish --provider="Backpack\FileManager\FileManagerServiceProvider" --tag="filemanager-columns"`), and carry over the modifications from the old files to this new files.

 #### Backpack/Basset